Issue 15: The Checkerboard

-Western Confluence magazine, a publication of the Ruckelshaus Institute of Environment and Natural Resources at the University of Wyoming, seeks story ideas for our issue on conserving and managing wildlife in large landscapes around the world, with implications for the Greater Yellowstone Ecosystem.
-The magazine explores complex natural resource challenges and shares sound, interdisciplinary, collaborative solutions.
+Western Confluence magazine, a publication of the Ruckelshaus Institute of Environment and Natural Resources at the University of Wyoming, seeks story ideas for our issue on the “checkerboard” pattern of interspersed public and private land ownership in the West.

 What we are looking for